Hanoi Old Quarter: 20+ Things to Do & Travel Guide

 Ly Thai To Flower Garden

-Ly Thai To Flower Garden is the most famous public place for residents in the region and tourists to come and enjoy common activities or simply take a leisure stroll.
-The highlight of the garden is a bronze statue of King Ly Thai To which measures 10.35m high.
-This architectural and cultural artwork was made to honor King Ly Thai To, the founder of the Imperial Citadel of Thang Long and the thousand-year-old Hanoi Capital.
+Ly Thai To Flower Garden is a well-known public space where residents and tourists gather for leisure activities or casual strolls.
+The garden features a prominent bronze statue of King Ly Thai To, towering at 10.35m high, honoring the founder of the Imperial Citadel of Thang Long and the millennium-old Hanoi Capital.

 Dong Xuan Market

-Dong Xuan Market boasts one of the largest central markets of Hanoi and Vietnam’s northern region which has a long-lasting history dating back to the late 19th century.
-In this diverse and bustling market, you can find a wide range of goods from textiles, clothing, fabrics, and fashion items to electronics, household goods, souvenirs, fresh produce, and even street food vendors.
-By visiting Dong Xuan Market, you can not only go shopping but also have an opportunity to immerse in the local culture and daily life of Hanoi residents as well as enjoy local traditional food.
+Dong Xuan Market, recognized as one of the largest central markets in Hanoi and Northern Vietnam, has a rich history dating back to the late 19th century.
+This bustling marketplace offers a wide array of goods, including textiles, clothing, electronics, household items, souvenirs, fresh produce, and street food.
+Visiting Dong Xuan Market provides an opportunity to shop while immersing yourself in the local culture and experiencing the daily life of Hanoi's residents.

-Note: Bargaining is a common practice in this market so you should negotiate the prices before paying money.
+Note: Bargaining is common in this market, so negotiate prices before purchasing.

 O Quan Chuong Gate